vidarerik/Frumgerd-prototype/README.md

-## Frumgerd-prototype
+## Undirbúningur og skipulagning vefs
-Lokaverkefni VSH2a3u - frumgerð
+Verkefni 6.
+VSH2a3u
 ####Nemendur
 <ol>
   <li>það er hægt að vinna tveir saman að lokaverkefni VSH2a</li>